30449 - MATHEMATICS - MODULE 2 (APPLIED MATHEMATICS)

 - During the lectures convenient examples and applications allow students to identify the quantitative patterns and their main logical-mathematical properties.

 - The in class exercises allow students to properly apply the analytical tools in practice.

 |Continuous assessment||Partial exams||General exam|

-- Apply the analytical tools in order to solve optimization problems and differential/difference equations.
+- Apply in a proper way the learned calculus methods in order to compute integrals, to solve optimization problems and differential/difference equations.

 - Describe the notions and the methods learned.

 - Justify in a proper manner the achieved conclusions.

 - Recognise and demonstrate the connections between the main concepts and their properties.

 S. CERREIA-VIOGLIO, M. MARINACCI, E. VIGNA, Principles of Mathematics and Economics, draft version (March 2022).
 Available on BBoard in PDF format.